How to get rid of split screen on iPad

 If you want to exit a split-screen view on your iPad, you have to follow these steps:

-- First of all, when you open the two applications, you will see a separating line between them.
+- First, when you open the two applications, you will see a separating line between them.

 - Tap and drag the app separator to the left or right, depending on which side of the app you want to close.

-If you want to fully disable a split-screen view on your iPad, you have to follow these steps:
+If you want to disable a split-screen view on your iPad fully, you have to follow these steps:

 - Go to the “Settings” app on your iPad.